Micro-Thoughts on “Old Molly Metcalfe”

 So fragile are they that a single breath from his ringed nose is enough to floor the brittle trio, who shred into shards and fall down, piece-by-piece.
 Down to a floor upon which they can no longer roll, laughing.
 Down to a floor upon which they sit, now, shattered smatterings of bone china so white and so fragile that even a single pfft from a whispering nostril was enough.

 Job done, but retaining unspent aggression, the bull begins to back away into the nowhere and the everything outside the room.
 There, where it is not so contained and not so white, we get a closer look at the anime meat of his fibre.
 He’s made of a non-exhaustive list of real men, birthed by and bathed in estrogen.
 Fighters.
 Champions.
 Feminists.
 Gay men.
 Men assigned female at birth.
 Black men, brown.
 Tall men, short.
 Round and thin and young and old and masculine men and feminine men and …women, holding up the rear.
 Women, leading from behind.
 Gretas and Lindas and Catherines and Jessicas and Allegras and Erikas and Sheilas and Angelas and Lisas and Lizas and Emmas and Pixies.
-Nicola, Nikki, Peggy and Pippa, Renee, Laura, Brooklynne, Betty, Toni, Larissa, Sloane, Zoe, and Cate are here.
-Priya is Jennifer is Shana is Sheri is Georgina is Sandra is Tanya is Thana is Sarah is Marie is Roberta.
+Nicola, Peggy and Pippa, Renee, Laura, Brooklynne, Betty, Toni, Sloane and Cate are here.
+Priya is Jennifer is Shana is Sheri is Tanya is Sarah is Marie is Roberta.
 They —we— are all made from the same fabric.
 We are enough.

 The bull needs to break something down, and fast, so he selects the fourth wall.
 The fourth very white, very fragile wall.
 From there, a tiny voice from a tiny reader: not all men.